-The truth is that when it comes to our kitchen, we use many unsustainable products that create A LOT of plastic waste in the long run.
+The truth is that I used to buy many unsustainable products that create unnecessary plastic waste in the long run.

-From toxic detergents in plastic bottles and synthetic sponges to plastic wraps, various single-use items, etc.
+From toxic detergents in plastic bottles and synthetic sponges to plastic wraps.

-Luckily, there are sustainable zero waste kitchen products and alternatives to almost anything!
+I easily found that there are sustainable zero waste kitchen products and alternatives to nearly all unsustainable kitchen items.

-Now we will explore 32 eco-friendly kitchen products that will help you create an (almost) zero waste kitchen!
+Below, you will find the most essential & eco-friendly kitchen products that will help you create an (almost) zero waste kitchen!

 The products are divided into 5 categories to find specific items easily:

 - Zero Waste Kitchen Products: Shopping / On the go